If you’ve ever heard someone say they are “rooting for the underdog” or “supporting the underdog”, you may have been confused about what that means.

 Rooting for the underdog is the correct term.
 To root for someone or something means to show your support for that person or team.
 This could take the form of cheering, wishing them luck, or just simply advocating on their behalf.
 It implies a sense of optimism and hope that the underdog will ultimately prevail, despite any difficulties they may face.

 Routing and rooting can easily be confused; they are homophones.
-However, routing has a distinct definition – it refers to the act of mapping out the course or direction something will take, usually referring to a journey.
-So when someone says they are “routing” for the underdog, they actually mean rooting for them instead.
+However, routing has a distinct definition; routing means mapping out the course or direction something will take, usually referring to a journey.
+So when someone says they are “routing” for the underdog, they mean rooting for them instead.

 Usage in Everyday Life

 The phrase “Rooting for the underdog” has been used in popular culture for decades and is often used as a metaphor for hope and perseverance in difficult situations.

 It isn’t limited to just sports; it can also be applied to many aspects of everyday life.

 For example, you could root for the underdog in an election by supporting a candidate who isn’t seen as the frontrunner.
 You can also support a small business facing competition from larger, better-funded rivals.